RHarryH/avispa-microf/README.md

 5. Default values defined on DTO level will be inserted to the database even if we don't want to (for instance the field is invisible on the Property Page and wasn't sent to the server by frontend).
 6. Overall additional work needed to introduce new object

-#### Proposed solution

-1. Complete removal of DTOs
-2. Dictionaries, display names and default values can be moved to the extended Type object (in form of JSON Content or database tables)
-3. Not sure what about validation - can annotation be still used on the object level or the validation should be written manually?